Isomorphism in DAO Governance

 - In addition to technical specialization in network operation, software development, and cybersecurity, other areas of DAO governance are also increasingly professionalized (e.g. treasury management, financial analysis, or coordinating the governance proposal and voting procedures).
 Professionalization of DAO governance encourages homogenization.
 In the future, this trend may be amplified by the growing importance of professional networks, trade associations, and industry-specific educational and training programs.

 - Many DAOs have adopted governance mechanisms pioneered by the earliest public blockchain networks.
-Most importantly, these include the use of network-specific coins or tokens to incentivize work and assign access or voting rights, and a standardized process for suggesting changes to the system (usually following the example of Bitcoin Improvement Proposals, itself inspired by BitTorrent Enhancement Proposals).
+Most importantly, these include the use of network-specific tokens to incentivize work and assign access or voting rights, and a standardized process for suggesting changes to the system (usually following the example of Bitcoin Improvement Proposals, itself inspired by BitTorrent Enhancement Proposals).

 - Founding documents describing the core features of a given DAO often include an (explicit or implicit) ideological position on the relative merits of formal vs. informal and ’on-chain’ vs. ’off-chain’ governance.
-Based on that initial position, many DAOs have modeled themselves — consciously or not — either after Bitcoin and Ethereum (limited on-chain governance combined with semi-formalized off-chain governance) or the early pioneers in token-based voting and treasury management (e.g. Decred and Tezos; more expansive on-chain governance).
+Based on that initial position, many DAOs have modeled themselves — consciously or not — either after Bitcoin and Ethereum (limited on-chain governance combined with semi-formalized off-chain governance) or the early pioneers in token-based voting and treasury management (e.g. Decred and Tezos with more expansive on-chain governance).

-- Faced with high technological uncertainty and not much experience to go by, DAOs often integrate battle-tested code, operational procedures, and tools for governance that other DAOs are using.
+- Faced with high technological uncertainty and not much experience to go by, DAOs often integrate battle-tested code, operational procedures, and governance tools that other DAOs are using.
 Compared to traditional organizations, this is much easier for DAOs because many blockchain projects are committed to open sourcing their software which is also highly composable if created for the same platform, as is the case with decentralized financial (DeFi) and governance applications on Ethereum.
-Examples include broad adoption of the Gnosis multisig wallet, Compound’s governance contract, and the Snapshot tool for off-chain voting.
-In other ecosystems that enable interoperability between different networks and DAOs, some mimetic isomorphism will inevitably result from the use of common development frameworks such as the Cosmos SDK and Substrate.
+Examples include the broad adoption of the Gnosis multisig wallet, Compound’s governance contract, and the Snapshot tool for off-chain voting.
+In other ecosystems that enable interoperability between different networks and DAOs, some mimetic isomorphism will inevitably result from the adoption of common development frameworks such as the Cosmos SDK and Substrate.

-- Many blockchain networks and DAOs aim to achieve meaningful decentralization and censorship-resistance, which presents a unique challenge from a regulatory point of view.
+- Many blockchain networks and DAOs aim to achieve decentralization and censorship-resistance, which presents a unique challenge from a regulatory point of view.
 Operating in a legal gray area — as is often the case with innovative technology — encourages regulatory arbitrage whereby the core entities participating in DAOs end up domiciled in jurisdictions that take a more permissive view of their activities.
 One way to interpret this is that existing regulations drive DAOs to adopt similar legal and organizational forms.
 As blockchain-related regulatory clarity and enforcement grows, this type of isomorphism is likely to increase.

 - Engaging in commercial activities and coordinating financial flows from the organization to its contributors or from its users to the organization means that economic entities participating in DAOs may be subject to various tax and reporting obligations.
 The administrative procedures for meeting these obligations are likely to standardize across a variety of DAOs, similar to how tax and reporting requirements drive isomorphic change in more traditional organizations.
 It is also possible that the ICT-native and inherently global nature of DAOs will eventually trigger a move towards a more globally unified taxation and recordkeeping regime in general.

 - In addition to governments and regulatory bodies, blockchain networks and DAOs may develop dependencies towards other external entities.
-This may include sources of funding, hardware manufacturers, or other organizations (including other DAOs) that provide resources necessary for DAOs to remain operational.
+This may include sources of funding, hardware manufacturers, or other organizations (including other DAOs) that provide resources necessary for a DAO to remain operational.
 In some cases, such dependencies may grow large enough to allow these external entities to pressure DAOs to adopt certain practices.
 The degree to which decentralized network operators or other participants in DAOs are currently subject to such pressures is unclear and may remain unreported for long periods of time, especially in the case of organizations that have few alternatives but to quietly succumb to external force.

 Many of the characteristics that lead to isomorphism in organizational fields already apply to DAOs.
 These include technological uncertainty, relatively few well-established organizational models, an increasingly professionalized labor force, and a growing number of interactions with agencies of the state.
 On the other hand, DiMaggio and Powell also suggest that isomorphic tendencies are greater when the resource supply of organizations is centralized or when organizations are dependent on support and legitimization by external entities.
 This is the exact opposite of what many DAOs aspire to achieve, namely maximal decentralization and sovereignty.
-And given that DAOs are often set up to run radically new experiments, growing isomorphism in DAO governance is not a foregone conclusion, even though that is what the anecdotal evidence discussed above seems to support.
+Given that DAOs are often set up to run radically new experiments, growing isomorphism in DAO governance is not a foregone conclusion, even though that is what the anecdotal evidence discussed above seems to support.

 As long as conditions are favorable for the free expression of human imagination, there will always be variation in how different groups of people organize and what they create.
-But humans also imitate each other, model their organizations after existing ones, and — whether they like it or not — live in a society where certain institutions have acquired the power to prescribe and enforce certain actions.
+But humans also imitate each other, model their organizations after existing ones, and — whether they like it or not — live in a society where certain institutions have acquired the power to prescribe and enforce specific actions.
 The field of DAOs is fully embedded in this reality, characterized by the interplay between diversity and innovation on the one hand, and isomorphism and institutionalization on the other.
 The more transparent, communicative, and critically self-reflective this field becomes, the better its chances of avoiding the typical pitfalls of more traditional forms of organization that it seeks to provide alternatives for.

 DiMaggio, P. J. & Powell, W. W. (1983).
 The Iron Cage Revisited: Institutional Isomorphism and Collective Rationality in Organizational Fields.
 American Sociological Review, 48(2), 147–160.
 Available here.
-(Credit to Nathan Snyder who first introduced me to the concepts of normative, mimetic, and coercive isomorphism which then led me to this classic paper by DiMaggio and Powell.)
+(Credit to Nathan Snyder who first introduced me to the concepts of normative, mimetic, and coercive isomorphism which led me to this classic paper by DiMaggio and Powell.)

 I define governance as the process of applying any design feature or control mechanism that maintains and steers a system.
 Importantly, this includes features that ‘permanently’ establish some mechanism within the system (institutionalization) or don’t require active human involvement to accomplish a task (automation).